 Having started his career with Motherwell, McAllister spent four seasons toying with the roles of attacking midfielder and forward.
 A move to Leicester City, as a makeweight in a deal primarily for Ally Mauchlen, cemented McAllister as a midfielder.
 Whilst Leicester established themselves as a solid second-tier club, McAllister built a reputation as a tidy passer of the ball, with a keen eye for goal.
 Especially from distance and set-pieces.

 In football’s relatively brutal and ugly 1980s world, a player of McAllister’s dignity and finesse stood out.
-So much so that in 1989 Brian Clough was willing to part with £1.5 million to take him to Nottingham Forest.
-Rumour has it that McAllister left their meeting unimpressed by the Forest manager; an early indication of strength of character if ever there was one.
+So much so that in 1989 Brian Clough was willing to part with £1.5m to take him to Nottingham Forest.
+Rumour has it that McAllister left their meeting unimpressed by the Forest manager; an early indication of his strength of character if ever there was one.

 Months later, McAllister did inevitably leave Leicester.
 Leeds was to be his destination, and replacing the outgoing Vinnie Jones his task.
 During his spell at Elland Road, McAllister was part of a league championship-winning midfield featuring Gordon Strachan, Gary Speed and David Batty, all supporting Eric Cantona in attack.
 Widespread recognition of the collective qualities of that midfield didn’t flow freely.
 Partly due to Leeds’ unfashionable reputation and partly due to the fervour and hype surrounding the forthcoming Premier League, Leeds’ ‘92 title, and the players who made it possible, aren’t fondly recalled by the masses.

-Already over 30, McAllister moved to Coventry City for £3 million in July 1996.
+Already over 30, McAllister moved to Coventry City for £3m in July 1996.
 Under the stewardship of Ron Atkinson, Coventry were exactly what one might expect; a team mildly high on attacking flair, yet ultimately lacking in depth or true quality.
 McAllister was signed to bridge that gap.

 When Big Ron moved upstairs to become Director of Football in November, he was replaced with McAllister’s ex-teammate Gordon Strachan.
 Strachan made McAllister club captain and Coventry went on an impressive run of form.